Skip to Content

 Although Pennsylvania law does not require settlement agreements to get divorced, you and your spouse may decide that you want an agreement in writing so there is no doubt about the details of the termination of your marriage.
 The agreement will be enforceable as a contract in a court of law and as an order once it is incorporated into your divorce decree.
 Both of you will need to sign the agreement, and both of you will get a copy.
 It will be filed with the court.

 A marital settlement agreement offers clarity and peace of mind by documenting each party’s responsibilities and rights.
-It ensures that financial ties are clearly outlined, which helps prevent potential disputes in the future.
+It means that financial ties are clearly outlined, which helps prevent potential disputes in the future.
 This is particularly important when it involves the division of assets and liabilities as well as arrangements regarding children, such as custody and support.
 By having a detailed agreement, both parties can avoid misunderstandings and the need for future legal intervention, thus saving time and unnecessary stress.

 The Benefits of a Lawyer-Prepared Separation Agreement